BitMob/cv.mafmadmaf.com/src/content/works/book-lovemanifesto.md

 Artists’ book, as a way of artistic expression, not only carries out ideas, but their materials and the way of reading also convey the creator’s awareness of materiality and its relationship to contents. (inefficient) LOVE MANIFESTO includes works from seven artists who are highly aware of their use of different mediums and articles from three writers who analyze love from linguistics, architecture and sociology perspectives.

-Executive Team
+Executive Team<br/>
-Concept/Editor-in-Chief: Jolie Zhou
+Concept/Editor-in-Chief: Jolie Zhou<br/>
-Contributing Editor: zhangzin
+Contributing Editor: zhangzin<br/>
-Design: maf-works.com
+Design: maf-works.com<br/>
-Production: Jolie Zhou, maf-works.com
+Production: Jolie Zhou, maf-works.com<br/>
-Translators and Proofreaders: Emma Gao, Jolie Zhou, zhangzin
+Translators and Proofreaders: Emma Gao, Jolie Zhou, zhangzin<br/>

-Concept / Editor-in-Chief > Jolie ZHOU
+Concept / Editor-in-Chief > Jolie ZHOU<br/>
-Design > maf-works.com
+Design > maf-works.com<br/>
-Artists and Writers > Ting GUO, HONG Xuan, LUO Yueyang JIN Qiaoer, mafmadmaf, Siming PAN, YU Sheung Bun, Jolie ZHOU, Ke ZHANG, zhangzin
+Artists and Writers > Ting GUO, HONG Xuan, LUO Yueyang, JIN Qiaoer, mafmadmaf, Siming PAN, YU Sheung Bun, Jolie ZHOU, Ke ZHANG, zhangzin

-265 x 215 x 78 mm
+265 × 215 × 78 mm<br/>
-Chinese & English
+Chinese & English<br/>
-Produced in Canton
+Produced in Canton<br/>
 120 Editions, 2023